|BACK: Prewashing Fabric|

 Quilt batting is the "filling" or middle layer of your quilt.
 It provides warmth and it makes your quilt fluffy.
-For the sampler quilt, I recommend using a low-loft batt.
-It's easier to machine quilt because it has less bulk.
+There are many types of batting on the market.
+But, for your first quilt, I recommend using a low-loft batting.

 Batts are available in differing weights and thicknesses called "loft."
 Low loft means thin.
 High loft means thick.

 Choose low loft if you want your quilt to have a flatter appearance.
 This batting works well for wallhangings, placemats or garments that need thin insulation.

 For a fluffier quilt, choose a high-loft batt.
 But I must warn you: Most quilters save the loftier batts for comforters or hand-tied quilts.
 It's too hard to machine quilt through all that bulk.

 Quilt battings are available in both natural (cotton, wool, silk) and synthetic (polyester) fibers.
 We're going to focus on cotton and polyester because they're easier to work with.

 Cotton battings fall into the low-loft category.
 But appearances can be deceiving.
 Although cotton batting is thin, it's also heavier than polyester batting.

 You'll have to do a little more quilting on cotton than polyester.
 That's because cotton fibers shift and beard while you're quilting.
 Bearding happens when the cotton fibers in the batting separate and push up through your fabric.
 To avoid this, keep your quilting stitches 1/4" to 1/2" apart.

 If you want an easier way to quilt cotton, try bonded batting.
 Here's how bonding works.

 Manufacturers apply a light adhesive to both sides of the quilt batting.
 The adhesive holds the fibers together so they won't shift or beard.
 This stabilizes the batting, so your quilting lines can be farther apart.